Best Film for the Nikon N55

 - Pharmacy or Big Box Store

-Buying a roll of 100 feet of film and manually loading it into canisters by hand is certainly one of the ideal methods to reduce costs.
+Getting a roll of 100’ of film and loading in into canisters by hand is certainly one of the most common options to cut costs.

-Bear in mind that you are limited to bulk rolls of black & white film.
-This is due to the fact black and white film is easier and more cost-effective to process yourself.
+Be aware that you’re limited to bulk rolls of black & white film.
+This is in part because black and white film is quite a bit easier and more affordable to process yourself.

-Black & white film is by far the least complicated to process.
-Chemical temperature and development times are not as imperative to get correct with black and white film as temperatures and time are for slide or color negative.
+Black & white film is by far the simplest to develop at home.
+Temperature and development times are both not as important to do correctly with black & white film as time and temperatures are for color negative or slide film.